 Marco Torsello, who had been of counsel at the firm since 2014 and heads its Italian litigation team, was made name partner in 2017.

 Who uses it?

-Telecom Italia, Enel, Tenova, STE Energy, Impresa Pizzarotti and Finmeccanica are among the firm’s major Italian clients, while international names that have used it include BNP Paribas, Deutsche Bank and steelmaker ThyssenKrupp.
+Telecom Italia, Enel, Tenova, STE Energy, Impresa Pizzarotti and Finmeccanica are among the firm’s major Italian clients, while international names include BNP Paribas, Deutsche Bank and steelmaker ThyssenKrupp.

-In the investment treaty sphere, it has been representing a group of European energy investors in six UNCITRAL claims against the Czech Republic relating to the repeal of economic incentives in the country’s solar power sector.
+In the investment treaty sphere, it has represented a group of European energy investors in six UNCITRAL claims against the Czech Republic relating to the repeal of economic incentives in the country’s solar power sector.
 ArbLit was brought in by the claimants to replace another firm.